valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 ### The _redis_ singleton

 The _redis_ singleton is an object instance that's accessible from all scripts.
-It provides the API to interact with Redis from scripts.
+It provides the API to interact with Valkey from scripts.
 Its description follows [below](#redis_object).

 ### <a name="the-keys-global-variable"></a>The _KEYS_ global variable